Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Branch sections and roots die

 - Cause: Fusarium cladophyll rot (Fusarium oxysporum).
-Causes tan lesions to form and an infection at the borders of branch sections.
+Causes tan lesions to form and infection at the borders of branch sections.

 - Action: Destroy infected plants.